Agenda, JMls,

 Aid flows continue to increase to a little less than 1 billion US Dollars in 2009 and potentially slightly more than 1 billion in 2010.
 The draft Aid Effectiveness Report has been shared - and I thank all of you who have provided comments - and I would refer this document to all of you who are interested in learning more about trends in aid flows.

 But my focus here today, ladies and gentlemen, is on effectiveness.
 There is a session devoted to this topic at the CDCF but I can give you some idea now of the main issues we need to consider as that will help to prepare us for a dialogue that I hope can move us to a consensus and then to determined action.
+As in almost all other partner countries, we continue to face challenges in translating a normative and technical agenda into something that can command the attention and support of leadership on both Government and development sides.

 The Report, which is supported by findings of the Paris Declaration Evaluation, suggests that we are stuck in a status quo, a low-level equilibrium which is neither efficient nor effective.
 We must therefore continue to strengthen ownership, primarily by promoting the synergy between leadership and capacity that our analysis has identified as the principal driver of ownership.
 I am encouraged to report that progress has been made in some areas - especially in strategic planning at sector level and on alignment with national priorities - and this has informed our policy position to build on existing strengths where we see opportunity to consolidate and make further advances.